-A pastor’s life is filled with both ups and downs.
-Sundays can be either.
+A pastor’s life is filled with both ups and downs and often after a Sunday we are hit with the Monday Morning Blues.
+Sundays can be either and up or a down.
 Good attendance, a message well-received, and positive people can make it an up day.
 Low attendance, poor offerings, and critical people can make it a down day.
-However, in my thirty plus years of ministry whether Sunday is up or down, I’ve found that most of us pastors often face the Monday morning blues.
+However, in my forty plus years of ministry whether Sunday is up or down, I’ve found that most of us pastors often face the Monday morning blues.
 What can we do about them?
 Here are six suggestions I’ve learned through through the crucible of church life.

 - Remind yourself that one down Sunday does not determine destiny.
 Sometimes my sermon is barely a bunt.
 Sometimes it seems the harder I preach, the more people’s eyes glaze over.
 Sometimes everybody decides to take their kids to Six Flags on the same Sunday and attendance tanks.
 Stuff happens.
 But I’ve discovered that when I take the long view of ministry, those down Sundays don’t loom as large.

 - Refuse to second guess.
 Sometimes I’m tempted to dwell on how I could have organized my sermon to make it better.
 Or, I wish I had not preached so long.
 Or, I wish I had responded more tactfully to a critic.
 Potentially I could rehash the entire day and beat myself up for what might have been.
 But I’ve learned that second guessing in that way seldom solves anything.
 Yet, there is value in a healthy review which leads to my next suggestion.